HolyBlackCat/quasi-msys2/README.md

 * `make apply-delta` - Fix the installation by applying the necessary the changes as displayed by `make delta`.

   This is done automatically by most high-level commands, such as `upgrade`, `install`, and `remove`.

+If you messed up your installation beyond repair, use `make reinstall-all` to purge everything and reinstall all packages.

 **Advanced usage**